What is social sentiment analysis?

 Which stocks are available on SocialSentiment.io?

-Every stock in the NASDAQ, NYSE, and AMEX exchanges are available for monitoring.
+Every stock on the NASDAQ and NYSE exchanges are available for monitoring.
 We do not monitor the social media activity of every one of these stocks because it's computationally expensive.
 By searching SocialSentiment.io for any stock on these exchanges and visiting the analysis page you have the option to activate monitoring of its social media activity.

 What do these graphs tell us?